Atom-iQ/framework/README.md

 }))
 ```

-But it's recommended to use hook in Components - `useState()` - it returns one of State Subjects (depending on arguments),
+But it's recommended to use hook in components - `useState()` - it returns one of state subjects (depending on arguments),
-but additionally, it adds it to Component's subscription - it's important for performance reasons, subject will be
+but additionally, it adds it to component's subscription - it's important for performance reasons, subject will be
-unsubscribed when Component is removed from Reactive Virtual DOM, instead of unsubscribing all its observers.
+unsubscribed when component is removed from **Reactive Virtual DOM**, instead of unsubscribing all its observers.

 ```jsx
 import { useState } from '@atom-iq/core'